Orlando, Florida: Neighborhoods

 In the southwestern side of Orlando, is the main tourist strip for the city, along with some residential neighborhoods.
 International Drive, commonly known as I-Drive, is a major 11.1 mi thoroughfare in the southwestern section of Orlando, serving a similar purpose to that of the Las Vegas Strip in Las Vegas, as the core of the tourism area.
 The northern part of the strip extends into the city limits of and the remainder of the central and southern portions are all located in unincorporated Orange County.
 An additional extension is known as International Drive South, partly located in the northern portion of Osceola County, but is not connected to the main stem of this route.
 Surrounding cross-roads include Sand Lake Road, Kirkman Road, SR 536, and Universal Boulevard, which runs parallel to the midsection of International Drive.
-At its northern end, International Drive is home to Orlando International Premium Outlets and Universal Orlando resort, along with being in close proximity to the brand new Epic Universe theme park (opened recently, c.
-1 week before memorial day 2025).
-Further south on International Drive, it features the Madame Tussauds wax museum, the Orange County Convention Center, Pointe Orlando entertainment complex, SeaWorld Orlando (along with Aquatica, SeaWorld's water park), Fun Spot America, ICON Park (featuring its famous ferris wheel, Orlando Eye), the World's Largest Entertainment McDonald's, and other tourist ventures.
+At its northern end, International Drive is home to Orlando International Premium Outlets and Universal Orlando resort, along with being in close proximity to the Epic Universe theme park, which opened on May 19, 2025, in the northern section of International Drive Further south on International Drive, it features the Madame Tussauds wax museum, the Orange County Convention Center, Pointe Orlando entertainment complex, SeaWorld Orlando (along with Aquatica, SeaWorld's water park), Fun Spot America, ICON Park (featuring its famous ferris wheel, Orlando Eye), the World's Largest Entertainment McDonald's, and other tourist ventures.
 The Millennia neighborhood is a residential neighborhood that is also the home of The Mall at Millenia, an upscale super-regional mall.
 The mall's Macy's store was the first in Central Florida, and it was also one of only seven Macy's stores in Florida that predated the company's merger with Burdines.
 Bloomingdale's and Neiman Marcus are also regional firsts and these remain their only locations in the Greater Orlando region.

 The western side of Orlando includes various neighborhoods (within city limits, incorporated municipalities, and unincorporated within Orange County) with a wide a range of housing in differing class-levels.
 Neighborhoods in the western side of town include Apopka, Dr. Phillips, MetroWest, Pine Hills, and Windermere.
 The north side of Orlando, includes a wide range of older and more established neighborhoods, including Eatonville, Fern Park, Maitland, and Winter Park.
 Finally, the east side of Orlando includes neighborhoods such as Alafaya, Azalea Park, and Union Park.
 The east side is the home of the University of Central Florida (UCF).
 As of fall 2023, the university had a total enrollment of 69,320 students, making it the fourth-largest on-campus student body of any public university in the United States.